 Piñatas can be kind of pricy and sometimes it is hard to find something not character-related to celebrate.
 Oh, and making your own piñata is not only fun, but a great way to celebrate and spend time with your kids!
 Paper Plate Piñatas are easy to make, and we will show you how!

-To go with our Cinco De Mayo week of celebrating and learning that this holiday is beyond sombreros and donkeys, my kids will end their fun with a piÃ±ata.
-As a Mexican, I feel very strongly about making sure my kids, realize in the midst of the fun celebrations, the real significance of Cinco de Mayo.
+To go with our Cinco De Mayo week of celebrating and learning that this holiday goes way beyond sombreros and donkeys, my kids will end their fun with a piñata.
+As a Mexican, I feel very strongly about making sure my kids learn the real significance of Cinco de Mayo, in the midst of the fun celebrations.

-This piÃ±ata is easy to make and lots of fun.
-And if you’re having a party you can even make lots of these in various sizes to hang around, it’s colorful and festive.
-Or let the kids each make their own piÃ±atas to break at the end of the party.
+This piñata is so much fun to make!
+If you’re having a party, you can even create many piñatas in various sizes to hang around.
+Or, let the kids each make their own piñatas to break at the end of the party!

-How To Make A Paper Plate PiÃ±ata
+Directions To Make A Piñata

 - 2 paper plates

 - tissue paper